XBRL Filing & XBRL Conversion in Singapore

 (2) Companies that are allowed (by law) to prepare accounts with other accounting standards

 Other companies exempt from XBRL conversion are businesses allowed by law to prepare accounts in accordance with accounting standards other than SFRS, SFRS for Small Entities and IFRS (International Financial Reporting Standards).
+As one of Singapore’s top accounting service providers, our accountants will prepare you on all this.

 Solvent XBRL conversion private companies (EPCs) will continue to be exempted from filing their FS with XBRL ACRA.